 FAQ

-Is this only for Google Postmaster Tools users?
+Is this a Google Postmaster Tools replacement?

 Why pair postmaster monitoring with domain-auth checks?